sebkln/basetemplate/README.md

 Resources/Private/Extensions/news/Layouts/
 ````

 You'll have to set these paths in TypoScript.
-All TypoScript configurations for third party extensions
+All TypoScript configurations for third-party extensions
 should be stored in `Configuration/TypoScript/Extensions/[extensionKey].typoscript`.